+'''

 <mailto:?to=addr1@an.example,addr2@an.example>

+'''

+'''

 <mailto:addr1@an.example?to=addr2@an.example>

+'''

-However, the latter form is NOT RECOMMENDED because different user agents handle this case differently.
+However, the latter two forms are NOT RECOMMENDED because different user agents handle this case differently.
 In particular, some existing clients ignore "to" <hfvalue>s.